 Infection by Severe Acute Respiratory Syndrome-Coronavirus 2 (SARS-CoV-2) can cause Coronavirus Disease 2019 (COVID-19).
 The first case of COVID-19 pneumonia was reported in Wuhan, China, in December 2019.
 The virus spread so rapidly that the World Health Organization declared COVID-19 a pandemic in March, 2020 [1].
 Since then, SARS-CoV-2 has undergone such mutations that the current circulating variants have striking differences from the wild type.
-One of its variants, Omicron BA.1, which harbors over 30 amino has been written, in Japan and worldwide, the dominant circulating subvariant has been Omicron BA.5.
-However, the other Omicron subvariants, BA.2.75, BQ.1.1 and XBB have also been circulating in smaller proportions [3].
-These newly circulating variants have been reported to have a reduced susceptibility to SARS-CoV-2 neutralizing antibodies, obtained after vaccinations [4-7].
+One of its variants, Omicron BA.1, which harbors over 30 amino acid mutations in the S protein, has emerged at the end of 2021 [2], and its derivatives, which have replaced the current epidemic variants, have been appearing one after another.
+At the time this paper has been written, in Japan and worldwide, the dominant circulating subvariant have been Omicron BA.5.
+However, the other Omicron subvariants, BA.27.5 BQ.11 and XBB have also been circulating in smaller proportion 3].
+These newly circulating variants have been reported to have a reduced susceptibility to SARS-COV-2 neutralizing antibodies, obtained after vaccinations [4-7].
 A study in 20 individuals (median age 48.5 years) in Japan reported that 4th mRNA vaccination could induce cross-neutralizing antibodies against Omicron BA.5, BQ.1.1, and XBB with 11.7-fold, 43.3-fold, and 51.6-fold reduction, respectively, compared to conventional virus [7].